 Culloden House – Located just outside of Inverness, this historic hotel is the very house that Bonnie Prince Charlie used as his headquarters before the fateful Battle of Culloden in 1746.
 In the Outlander story, Jamie and Claire stay here, too – and contemplate murdering the bonnie prince in order to change the course of history.
 (Read reviews on TripAdvisor | Book a room here)

 While you can certainly visit all of these sites on an independent trip around Scotland, you can see many of them on a guided Outlander tour, too, if that's more your speed.
 These are my picks for the best Outlander tours in Scotland:

-They also offer a 1-day Outlander tour from Edinburgh for those with less time.
+If you have less time, Highland Explorer Tours offers a 1-day Outlander tour from Edinburgh.
 (This is also Highland Explorer's top-selling tour right now in Scotland.)